BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Started HTML content for Once Upon a Time site.
 Start making a Nintendo 2Ds for Daily CSS Images challenge.

 **Thoughts** I originally made an Once Upon a Time fan site when I began coding.
 I decided to update the website with brand new code and give it a brand new look.
 I managed to complete the header, navigation, and footer for my site in 25 minutes.
 I added a bit of CSS to map out potential placement of these elements on my site.
-After 25 minutes, I started making a Nintento 2DS.
+After 25 minutes, I started making a Nintendo 2DS.
 I looked at a few sample projects on CodePen and found one I'd like to try and replicate.
 So far I've managed to do most of the HTML.
 I started the CSS and so far my version looks like the buttons and screen are moving towards the left.
 I'm not quite done with the 2DS.
 I still have to put more features on the site as well as validate my CSS to see what is causing the issues with CSS right now.

+### Day 89: November 13, 2017

+**Today's Progress**: Finish Nintendo 2Ds for Daily CSS Images Challenge.
+Finish the CSS style sheet and debug code.

+**Thoughts** I finished putting all the CSS for all the features on the 2Ds.
+Most of the features had repeating code so I was able to copy-paste some of the repeating hex codes for the colors.
+Once the CSS style sheet was finished, I went back into my code to see if I could figure out what the problem was with all the elements moving towards the left.
+I tried validating my code, but I think the results weren't correct so I decided to do the comment sections code out and see what the problem was.
+I used the inspiration code to help me spot some of the errors.
+It turns out the problem was in several of the () where I put the - as a negative number instead of subtracting the percentage from the pixel amount.
+Once I changed this for the screen and some of the features, everything moved to the right spots.

+**Link(s) to work**: [Daily CSS Images Day 40 Nintendo DS](https://codepen.io/BritishPandaChick/full/mqmxgG/)